Langinkoski Imperial Fishing Lodge Museum

-Welcome to experiencing the imperial atmosphere in Langinkoski.
+Welcome to experience the imperial atmosphere in Langinkoski.

 Russian Emperor Alexander III visited the Kymijoki estuary in Langinkoski in the late 19th century, fell in love with the place, and had a fishing lodge built there.
 It became the favourite place of the entire imperial family, as it offered something quite different from the pomp of St. Petersburg and strict court etiquette.